tykukla/CH2O-CHOO-TRAIN/README.md

 ## Running the model
 The model is coded in R ([R download](https://cran.r-project.org/)) and designed to run in RStudio ([RStudio download](https://www.rstudio.com/products/rstudio/download/)).
 If you are new to R, consider searching for a guide to downloading R and RStudio on Google or YouTube.

 The easiest way to get started with the model is to click the green **CODE** button at the top of the page, then click **Download ZIP**.
 Unzip (or 'extract') the downloaded file.
 Then open 'CODE_DISTRIBUTE.Rproj' or any specific '.R' file in RStudio.
+Running the code through the .Rproj file ensures that the required packages (from the 'renv' directory) are loaded using versions that work with the code.
+At time of writing, we are not aware of any conflicts with more recent package updates.

 ### Primary user scripts
 The two most important model scripts are found in the 'RUN' directory.